Breadcrumbs

 dataProcessingAgreementText

-Defines the text of the dialogue controlled by showDataProcessingAgreement.
+Defines the text of the dialog controlled by showDataProcessingAgreement.
 The text may contain HTML.
 The HTML used is cleaned up before use.

 String, HTML possible.